 Harassment and Intimidation

 The college prohibits sexual or any other kind of harassment or intimidation, whether committed by or against a student, faculty member, supervisor, coworker, vendor or visitor.
 Harassment has no place in our community, whether based on a person's race, sex, color, creed, religion, national/ethnic origin, age, handicap, sexual orientation or disabled veteran/Vietnam-era veteran status.
-See also the Gender-based and Sexual Misconduct Policy in Section 104 of the Administrative Employee Handbook and the Statement of Principle on Sexual Relationships between Faculty and Students (PDF) in the Code of Faculty Legislation and Administrative Practice.
+See also the Gender-Based and Sexual Misconduct Policy in Section 104 of the Employee Handbook.

 Internal controls are a keystone of sound business practices.
 These controls include adequate segregation of duties, diligent application of preventive and detective control systems, and conscientious compliance with authorization, reporting, and other established practices.
 Internal controls are critical to ensure efficient operations, strong fiscal management, accurate financial reporting, asset protection and compliance with laws and regulations.
 All employees and individuals representing the college are expected to maintain and support the college's internal control structures.